Paint Pots Kootenay National Park Trail Guide

 The hike to the Paint Pots is well marked with signage and is easy to follow.
 If you’d like to learn more about this trail, or would like to extend your hike on some of the connecting hiking trails, you can use the Paint Pots Trail Map on the AllTrails app.

-I use AllTrails to track every single activity I enjoy around the Canadian Rockies and around the world, but unless you have this need, you won’t need it.
+I use AllTrails to track my hikes enjoy around the Canadian Rockies and around the world, but unless you also wish to record your hike, you won’t need it for navigation.
 The trail is so well marked and popular enough that you’ll have plenty of people to follow.

 Two kids play in an ochre colored puddle at the end of the Paint Pots hiking trail in Kootenay National Park.